pawamoy/copier-uv/docs/work.md

 ## Releases

-As seen in the previous section, you can use the `release` rule of the Makefile to publish new versions of the Python package.
+As seen in the previous section, you can use the `release` command to publish new versions of the Python package.

 Usually, just before running `make release version=x.y.z`, you run `make changelog` to update the changelog and